dhulihan/middleman-portfolio/README.md

 # middleman-portfolio

 A low-drama portfolio generator for your [middleman](https://github.com/middleman/middleman) site.
-Place images in `source/portfolio/[project]/` directory, and build.
+Place images in `source/portfolio/[project]/`, and build.
 That's it.

 ## Setup